AdjusterConsole/AdjusterConsole.github.io/README.txt

 The contact name and payment info will be automatically pulled from the upper text area and inserted into the note.
 Once 'Finish' is clicked, the note is copied to the clipboard.

-Status Note
+Status Note:
 Clicking the 'Status Note' button will show the status note builder.
 The left panel can be used as many times as needed per note.
 Click 'Another One' to reset the options.
 The two smaller panels on the right only get used once per note.
 Click 'Submit' when finished.

-PT Transfer
+PT Transfer:
-Clicking 'Templates' then 'PT Transfer' with start the PT Transfer template.
+Clicking 'Templates' then 'PT Transfer' will start the PT Transfer template.
 Answer the questions as they come.
 The RF name and payment info will automatically be imported and inserted into the appropriate places.
 The note is copied to the clipboard when the template is finished.

+CH Statement:
+Clicking 'Templates' then 'CH Statement' will start the CH Statement template.
+Answer the questions as they come.
+The note is copied to the clipboard when the template is finished.

-Straight to Clipboard Notes
+Straight to Clipboard Notes:
 The other template buttons as well as the request buttons all set a specific note to the clipboard.

-Information
+Information:
 The 'Policy' button is a grouping of general infomation for things like MBI claims, what not to order from PA, 'Special Handling' aka '2790' transfers, what is and isn't PT, etc.
 Click on the tabs at the top to display the information.

-Tools
+Tools:
 The 'Tools' button displays a set of tabs, each with it's own tool.

 The 'Quick Answers' tab lists questions which display the answer when clicked.